 Count on building industry experience

 Even when you pinpoint areas of concern, it doesn't hurt to talk to the experts.
 Anomalies in building envelopes may appear fairly easily, but if you don't have construction experience, consider teaming up with a construction expert to help interpret the results.
-Refrain from saying too much on the spot until you verify each location.
-Save comments for the report, since any spoken comments can easily be misinterpreted by the lay person or homeowner, resulting in problems later.
-Lastly, don't forget to leave the residence in the same or better condition than before you arrived.
+Save your comments for the report, since any spoken comments can easily be misinterpreted by the layperson or homeowner, resulting in problems later.